Open-C/CeloHub/README.md

 # CeloHub

-The definitive place to find community projects in the Celo ecosystem. [celohub.org](https://celohub.org)
+Your portal to the Celo ecosystem! [celohub.org](https://celohub.org)